Rigonz/CountryPopDensityDistrib/README.md

 * [GHSL](https://ghsl.jrc.ec.europa.eu/datasets.php)
 * [LandScan](https://landscan.ornl.gov/)

 While this information is also of high quality, it refers to counts per cell, not densities.
-The script [CALC DENS POP](https://github.com/Rigonz/CountryPopDensityDistrib/blob/main/CALC%20DENS%20POP%20R1%20py36.py) computes the population density from a raster with population counts, so it can be used to generate the density rasters required by "DENS POP".
+The script [CALC DENS POP](https://github.com/Rigonz/CountryPopDensityDistrib/blob/main/CALC%20DENS%20POP%20R1%20py36.py) computes the population density from a raster with population counts and saves it as a raster file, so it can be used to generate the density rasters required by "DENS POP".

+A third script, [DENS POP MAP](https://github.com/Rigonz/CountryPopDensityDistrib/blob/main/DENS%20POP%20MAP%20R0%20py36.py) creates a raster with the median population density within a square of given size centered on each pixel.
+This is useful as it provides a smoother view of the density geography, which otherwise can be too abrupt.

-The input datafiles need to be clipped to the desired boundary.
+In all cases, the input datafiles need to be clipped to the desired boundary.
 Clipping can also be scripted, but it is not done here (I use QGIS; WorldPop provides raster files per country).

 ## Output
-The script generates several charts:
+The main script generates several charts:
 * For each country: the distribution of population density, on absolute (total population) and relative (%, on 0-1 scale) terms.
 * For the set of specified countries: combined plots on absolute and relative terms.